 - Check the Schedule.
 Search by address or by Snow Zone to know when you can expect to see plows in your neighbourhood.

 - Call the Snow Zone hotline at 403-406-8796.

 - Watch for no parking signs around your neighbourhood.
 Remember, we don't put signs on every street; when Grey Routes are plowed, signs are placed at the entrances to each neighbourhood.

 It takes significant resources to sign individual streets, and our resources are focused on plowing to ensure streets can be plowed quickly and efficiently.
 Signs are used as follows:

-- Green Routes: The red “No Parking” signs are placed on streets approximately every 50m, at least 12 hours in advance of plowing.
+- Green Routes: The red “No Parking” signs are placed on streets approximately every 50 metres, at least 12 hours in advance of plowing.

 Snow is removed from Green Routes so there are no windrows.
 Green Routes are collector routes, meaning they typically have higher traffic volumes and provide access from residential streets to arterial routes, transit routes and schools.
 Removing snow from Green Routes helps to keep traffic moving efficiently after a snowfall.